andifalk/spring-basics-training/lab-7/README.md

 * CompleteApplication: This is the generated starter class to start the spring boot application (contains a main() method).
 Please note: When you have generated your application following the steps below you will get same start class but with name *InitialApplication*
+* DemoRestController: A sample spring controller defining a simple REST interface.
 * application.properties: This is the generated default application configuration properties file
+* CompleteApplicationTests: A sample spring integration test just verifying a successful start of the spring application

 ## Steps to complete